Harmony Gold Chair in Rock Engineering and Numerical Modelling

 This research chair was established in the Department of Mining Engineering in 2018 to channel the support of AEL Intelligent Blasting (AEL) into new technologies that would synergistically benefit the research capabilities of both the funder and the Department.
 In the process, it would allow AEL to exploit the University’s virtual reality (VR) and augmented reality (AR) expertise and facilities.
 These visual technologies can be applied in several areas, such as the training of AEL personnel and other stakeholders and the 3D scanning of mine environments, which would enable analysis and visualisation in an immersive, virtual setting.

 The Chair supports groundbreaking projects that, through the sharing of the expertise of AEL and the Department of Mining Engineering, can resolve pressing issues within the mining industry.
-It is in its final year of a three-year funding cycle by AEL Intelligent Blasting, which comes to an end in December 2020.
+It is in its final year of a three-year funding cycle by AEL Intelligent Blasting.
 Negotiations are underway to enter into a second funding cycle, which will extend until the end of 2023.
 The Chairholder is Prof William Spiteri.

 The focus of the Chair is on three projects in particular: